cab301/cab301.github.io/prac-notes/topic-3.md

 A method is a block of code that performs a specific task, forming a unit of a program.
 This unit of code can be tested to ensure that it works as expected.
 This is done by providing a set of inputs to the method, and checking that the output is as expected.

-Such a process is called **unit testing**, and the inputs and outputs are called **test cases**.
+Such a process is called **unit testing**, and the inputs and outputs form a **test case**.

 ## What is a Test Case?

 A test case is a set of inputs and expected outputs for a method.
 A test case is used to test a method to ensure that it works as expected.
-A test case is made up of the following components:
+A test case is usually made up of the following components:

 - **Description**: A description of what is being tested.
 This should include the name of the method being tested, and a general description of the inputs and outputs.
-- **Inputs**: The specific inputs that are being provided to the method, as well as any preconditions that must be met before the method is called.
+- **Preconditions**: The conditions that must be met before the tested method is called.
+This includes any setup (for example, creating a collection and adding some elements to it if needed).
+- **Test Data**: The data that is being used to test the method.
+- **Postconditions**: The conditions that must be met after the tested method is called (for example, if an element is added to a collection, the collection should contain the element after the method is called).
 - **Outputs**: The expected outputs of the method, as well as any postconditions that must be met after the method is called.

+*Note that the preconditions and postconditions are not inputs and outputs of the method, but are conditions that must be met before and after the method is called.
+Not all test cases will have preconditions and postconditions*.

 ## Some Guidelines for Writing Test Cases